robertbabington/rb-textarea-tools/README.md

 ### Floating labels

 **rb-textarea-label** is used to bind a label to a textarea.
-If the value of the textarea is greater than 0, the label appears.
+If the length of the value of the textarea is greater than 0, the label appears.

 **Usage:**